AdaptOrDie247/AdaptOrDie247/README.md

 ![Daniel Gilbert - LinkedIn Banner - AdaptOrDie](https://user-images.githubusercontent.com/121529996/209751519-3dd62eeb-b8e9-4baa-a59e-29ff607e6b3a.PNG)

 - 👋 Hi, I’m @AdaptOrDie247
+- :detective: All of my personal code repositories are private.
+Will share if needed.
 - 👀 I’m interested in reverse engineering malware.
-- 🌱 I’m currently learning C and x86-64 Assembly.
+- 🌱 C and x86-64 Assembly are the languages I'm starting to focus on in my free time.
-- 💞️ I’m looking to collaborate on cool and interesting projects.
+- 💞️ A personal project is keeping me very busy at the moment...
 - 📫 How to reach me: dg.direct.dm@gmail.com.

 <!---